 Any other advice for our readers?

-They shouldn’t be afraid to reject what they don’t need, as long as they do it in an educated way, and that they always carry a cloth bag with them.
+They shouldn’t be afraid to reject what they don’t need, as long as they do it in an educated way.
+Also they can always carry a cloth bag with them.

 Perhaps at a domestic level it is relatively easier to achieve the Zero Waste.
-But, at the level of companies, public administrations… what would you advise them to do?
+But, at companies’ level, public administrations… what would you advise them to do?

 Well, I would advise them to follow the same steps that we have taken at home: analyse what waste is generated and look for alternatives that generate less.